-The data from all three sets of photographs are different.
-Data from IscaleBlack provides an accurate measure of camera sensor response vs. luminance - a single response function.
-Data from AscaleBlack shows variable camera sensor response vs. luminance.
-Data from AscaleWhite shows many scene-dependent responses vs. luminance.
 Camera digits from multiple exposures cannot provide a trustable means of measuring HDR scene flux.
 Camera digits cannot accurately record HDR scene flux because of glare.
 Veiling glare is image dependent.
 We also have performed tests using different cameras, and various changeable lenses, and we obtained similar results.

 We used data from all Scale D IscaleBlack exposures to measure the camera response to flux.
 We compared the multiple-exposure technique flux estimates to actual flux for AscaleBlack and AscaleWhite targets.
 AscaleBlack has no glare from 77% of the image area, yet shows worst-case errors as large as 300% distortions.
 AscaleWhite (77% area with maximal glare) shows 10,000% errors.
 All possible backgrounds with Scales A, B, C, D will fall between these data sets.
-There are different, large glare distortions for the same luminance depending on exposure.2
+There are different, large glare distortions for the same luminance depending on exposure.
+[2]

-3.2 Film Camera Response
+4.2 Duplication Film-Camera Response

 We made another set of photographs with a typical high-quality 35 mm film camera (NikonFM with a Nikkor 50mm 1:2 lens) using Kodak Slide duplication film.
 This follows the single exposure HDR capture technique described by McCann in tutorials at Siggraph conferences in 1984 and 1985.
-Slide duplication film has slope 1.0 on a log exposure vs. log luminance plot.
+[9] Slide duplication film has slope 1.0 on a log exposure vs. log luminance plot.
 In other words, output luminance equals input luminance.
 Since it is a color film it can be scanned for color and does not require calibration to remove the color masks found in color negative film.
 Here we use multiple exposures to capture both 18,619:1 displays (AscaleBlack and AscaleWhite).
-The 2 sets of scanned-duplication-film digits are shown in Figure 4.
+This data show that this particular camera-film-scanner system has less veiling glare than the digital camera in section 3.1.
+The AscaleWhite data showed that the white surround adds veiling glare to generate 8 different response functions.[2]